FHU/2023-os-memes/_posts/2023-02-07-PierceKlugs-scheduler-intro-meme.md

 ---
-title:
+title:  Keanu SJF
-author:
+author: danny
-image:
+image: sjf_reeves.png
-chapter:
+chapter: Chapter 7
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+SJF, or Shortest Job First, is a scheduling discipline that runs the shortest job first, and then the next shortest and so on.
+Jobs are represented by Keanu Reeves in this meme